Updated September 16, 2:00pm

-As news and guidance regarding COVID-19 continues to develop, we are monitoring updates from health organizations, local and state government, and the broader performing arts community.
-We remain, above all things, committed to the health and safety of our guests, artists, and staff.
+The Ordway Center for the Performing Arts is committed to the health and safety of our guests, artists, and staff.
+As news and guidance regarding COVID-19 continues to evolve, we are monitoring updates from health organizations, local and state government, and the broader performing arts community.

 Ticket holders to the previous dates of the following events were contacted directly via email.